RiversDong/codingCapacity-smORFs/README.md

 # sORF
-Python scripts to extract sequence-derived features and perform RF-based validation and prediction
+Python scripts to extract sequence-derived features of small ORFs and perform RF-based validation and prediction

 ## featureCombineTrain.py
 Get all features of train dataset